gnosis/dex-services/README.md

 ### Common parameters:
 - *ETHEREUM_NODE_URL*: Full-Node to connect to.
 Make sure the node allows view queries without a gas limit in order to fetch the entire orderbook at once.
 - *NETWORK_ID*: Network ID (e.g. 1 for mainnet, 4 for rinkeby, 5777 for ganache)
-- *LINEAR_OPTIMIZATION_SOLVER*: Which style of solver to use (0 for naive, 1 for non-public linear solver)
+- *OPTIMIZATION_MODEL*: Which style of solver to use (NAIVE for naive, MIP for mixed integer programming and NLP for the  non-linear programming solver)
 - *PRIVATE_KEY*: THe key with which to sign transactions

 ### BatchExchange only